MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-boot-problems.md

 ### Method 4: Replace Bootmgr

-If methods 1, 2 and 3 do not fix the problem, replace the Bootmgr file from drive C to the System Reserved partition.
-To do this, follow these steps:
+If methods 1, 2 and 3 don't fix the problem, replace the Bootmgr file from drive C to the System Reserved partition.
+To do this replacement, follow these steps:

 1. At a command prompt, change the directory to the System Reserved partition.